michaeljclark/michaeljclark.github.io/index.md

 $ make
 ```

-rv8 has minimum external dependencies besides a C++14 compiler,
+rv8 has minimal external dependencies besides a C++14 compiler,
 the C/C++ standard libraries and the `asmjit` submodule.

 - gcc-5.4 or clang-3.4 (Linux minimum)